-If you are one of the many people suffering from arthritis, you know how debilitating it can be.
-When it becomes so limiting that you are unable to continue to work, Social Security Disability may provide benefits.
+If you’re one of the many people suffering from arthritis, you know how debilitating it can be and how it can make activities of daily living difficult.
+When it becomes so limiting that you are unable to maintain employment due to limited range of motion and chronic pain, SSDI for arthritis could provide you with benefits.

-Our SSDI lawyers for arthritis help people claim their benefits.
-We are a professional team of disability lawyers in Arizona that can prepare, submit and guide your application to file for disability.
-Our disability lawyers in Arizona can represent you no matter the status of your application, whether you are just beginning or need assistance with an appeal.
+Our SSDI lawyers in Phoenix have extensive experience representing individuals with arthritis, providing help to persons with chronic conditions ensuring they receive the benefits they deserve.
+We are a professional team of disability lawyers in Arizona who can prepare, submit, and guide your application to file for disability.
+Our disability lawyers can represent you no matter the status of your application, whether you are just beginning or need assistance with an appeal.

 We invite you to contact us for a free consultation with Pekas Smith Disability Attorneys.
-See how we can assist you and begin as early as today.
+See how an arthritis SSDI lawyer in AZ can assist you and begin as early as today!

 Qualifying for SSDI Based on Arthritis

-There are three primary ways that arthritis is evaluated for Social Security Disability: osteoarthritis, rheumatoid arthritis and residual functional capacity.
+There are three primary ways that arthritis is evaluated for Social Security Disability: osteoarthritis, rheumatoid arthritis, or your residual functional capacity (RFC).

-Rheumatoid arthritis is evaluated within the broader category of inflammatory arthritis, section 14.09 of the Listing of Impairments.
+Rheumatoid arthritis is an autoimmune disease that is evaluated within the broader category of inflammatory arthritis, section 14.09 of the Listing of Impairments.
 Guidance in 14.00D6 explains that inflammatory arthritis includes many disorders.
 They vary in cause and impact on a person.
 The primary manifestation is inflammation of joints in an upper or lower extremity.
-The person may have difficulties with joint or gross movement, plus pain, swelling and tenderness.
+The person may have difficulties with joint or gross movement, plus chronic pain, swelling, and tenderness.

 - Reiter’s syndrome